 All utility construction work shall be completed in accordance with latest edition of the Montgomery County Specifications for Utility Construction Permit.

-The applicant submits an Application for Work in Public Right-of-Way Permit with plans in triplicate for each job involving utility installation, including new manholes, street lights or new and relocated utility poles, cables and associated equipment.
+The applicant must submit an electronic application for each job involving utility installation, including new manholes, street lights or new and relocated utility poles, cables and associated equipment using the ePermits system.
+Plans must be uploaded using the ePlans system.
 If work is on a primary or higher classification roadway (80' right-of-way or greater), roadways in the Centralized Business District (Wheaton, Bethesda and Silver Spring), and/or needs sidewalk closure longer than 15 days, the applicant must also submit a site specific Traffic Control Plan (TCP).
 The TCP is reviewed and approved by the Department of Transportation (DOT), Division of Traffic Engineering and Operations.

 DPS reviews the individual permit applications and stipulates any special conditions required as part of the approval including the site specific TCP requirement for other roads not mentioned above.